The SAIS AI Master's Thesis Award

 respect to research and to potential applications.
 The decision by the board

 will be final.
-The selected winners will be announced in time for the next
+The selected winner will be announced in time for the SAIS workshop, and the prize will be awarded during the SAIS workshop, where the winner is expected to present their work.

 Previous award winners: